biona001/GhostKnockoffGWAS/docs/src/index.md

 !!! warning

-    The Julia package supports Linux and macOS with Julia 1.10 or newer when a matching `Ghostbasil.jl`/`ghostbasil_jll` artifact is installed.
+    The Julia package supports Linux and macOS on Julia 1.10 and 1.12 when a matching `Ghostbasil.jl`/`ghostbasil_jll` artifact is installed.
 Windows is not supported.
+Julia 1.11 is not currently supported by the published `ghostbasil_jll` artifacts.
 Prebuilt app downloads may cover fewer platforms than the Julia package; see the downloads page for currently published bundles.